evolbioinfo/goalign/docs/commands/clean.md

     If cutoff is <0 or >1, it will be considered as 0, which means that every site with at least 1 specified character will be removed.`,
-* `goalign clean seqs`: Removes sequences with gaps.
-So far only gap filter is implemented.
+* `goalign clean seqs`: Removes sequences with gaps (same options as `clean sites`).

+For both commands, it is possible to specify options :
+- `--ignore-gaps` : It ignores Gaps to compute the cutoff
+- `--ignore-n` : It ignores N/n (or X/x if protein) to compute the cutoff

 Examples with sites:
 - With a cutoff of 0.5: a site with 5 gaps over 10 sequences will be removed;